-The Hero's Journey: How to Write the Return With the Elixir
+Return With the Elixir: How to Master the Perfect Ending for a Hero's Journey

 Everything Before the End

 What makes the Hero’s Journey so useful is its familiar and easily implemented structure.
 And while you’ve probably seen and read a thousand stories that use it, you may not be totally familiar with each step.
-Here’s how a heroic journey reaches its conclusion:
+Here’s how a heroic journey reaches its conclusion, according to the twelve-step sequence laid out by Joseph Campbell and his student Christopher Vogler:

-- Your hero will always begin in some sort of Ordinary World, a place where no one expects much of anyone.
+- Your hero will always begin in some sort of Ordinary World, a normal life where no one expects much of them.

-- Then they experience a Call to Adventure that they are definitely not ready for, at least not yet.
+- Then they experience a Call to Adventure that jolts them out of that everyday life.
+They are definitely not ready for it yet, so…

-- The hero will refuse that call somehow . . .
+- The hero will refuse that call somehow.

-- . . . and find themselves assisted by the wisdom and skill of a Mentor.
+- However, the hero soon finds themselves assisted by the wisdom and skill of a Mentor.

-- After receiving ample training, the hero will cross the boundary between the familiar and the foreign, the Threshold, voyaging into the new world in order to begin their quest.
+- After receiving ample training, the hero will cross the Threshold into adventure, a boundary between the familiar and the foreign, voyaging into the new world in order to begin their quest.

-- The story then enters the sixth phase, the world of Trials, Allies, and Enemies, where the hero will make friends, confront enemies, overcome tests and traps, defeat monsters, and prepare for the big challenge to come, known as the Ordeal.
+- The story then enters the sixth phase, the special world of Trials, Allies, and Enemies, where the hero will make friends, confront enemies, overcome tests and traps, defeat monsters, and prepare for the big challenge to come, known as the Ordeal.
 That’s where your climax will take place.

 - And, of course, before the big climax, there is a moment of Approach, where the hero makes final preparations and often experiences a humble fall, where their pride takes over or their friends abandon them (for a while).